akhilaraop/agentic-jd-generator/README.md

 ### Environment Variables

-- `GROQ_API_KEY`: Your Groq API key (required, for query backend)
+- `GROQ_API_KEY`: Your Groq API key (required, for embeddings-query backend)
 - `ASPNETCORE_ENVIRONMENT`: Set to "Development" by default
 - `ASPNETCORE_URLS`: Set to "http://+:5001" by default

 ## Configuration

 - `appsettings.json`: Contains non-sensitive configuration
-- `query-backend/.env`: Configuration for the query backend
+- `embeddings-query-backend/.env`: Configuration for the embeddings-query backend

 ## API Usage

-- The .NET app will call the query backend at `http://query-backend:9061/api/generate_embeddings` for embedding job descriptions (Docker Compose networking).
+- The .NET app will call the embeddings-query backend at `http://embeddings-query-backend:9061/api/generate_embeddings` for embedding job descriptions (Docker Compose networking).
-- See http://localhost:9061/docs for all available query backend endpoints.
+- See http://localhost:9061/docs for all available embeddings-query backend endpoints.

 ---